 CONDITIONS FOR SAFE STORAGE: Store containers in a cool, dry location, away from direct sunlight, sources of intense heat, or where freezing is possible.
 Inspect all incoming containers before storage, to ensure containers are properly labeled and not damaged.
-Inspect all incoming containers before storage to ensure containers are properly labeled and not damaged.
+Storage areas should be made of fire resistant materials.
 Empty containers may contain residual product; therefore, empty containers should be handled with care.